EminDeveloper/Mock-test/README.md

 Welcome to Java testing
 This section presents you various set of Mock Tests related to Java Framework.
 You can download these sample mock tests at your local machine and solve offline at your convenience.
 Every mock test is supplied with a mock test key to let you verify the final score and grade yourself.
 Testing with Mock Objects and EasyMocks.
+Unit tests can be defined by tests created to test specific functionalities within the developed code.
+These tests should cover either good or bad paths that can be reached during this piece of code execution.
 We have some learning objectives.

 ## Why to use Mock Objects?